 Technology has certainly enhanced recruitment in the past 10 years, but I don't think it has fundamentally changed it.

 The recruitment process starts and ends with the candidate.
-At Eventbase, we have designed the process to provide an awesome experience for all potential hires and to optimize the time it takes to hire the highest quality candidates.
+At Eventbase, we have designed the process to provide an awesome experience for all potential hires and to optimise the time it takes to hire the highest quality candidates.

 We take care of the things that matter to an applicant, including things like decline emails.
 We understand that looking for work can be a vulnerable situation and that people prefer to know they didn't make the cut rather than be left wondering.